 The review above indicates that a "related business" is an activity that is a "business" and involves a charity "carrying on" that business activity.
 The term "related business" is not defined in the ITA, except that the ITA provides that a related business includes a business that is run substantially by volunteers.
 When the ITA was amended in 1976 to allow, for the first time, registered charities to engage in business activities, the government recognized that there were good reasons for charities to carry on businesses, such as a gift store in an art gallery and a cafeteria in a hospital.
-Prior to that time, the law had been administered to permit charitable organizations to operate businesses.58 At the time, the government had reviewed the experience in the United States in taxing unrelated business income, and it decided to be silent in the Canadian legislation in defining what "related business activity" means.
-Therefore, it was left for CRA to establish the criteria for determining what would constitute a related business.59
+Prior to that time, the law had been administered to permit charitable organizations to operate businesses.
+57 At the time, the government had reviewed the experience in the United States in taxing unrelated business income, and decided to be silent in the Canadian legislation in defining what "related business activity" means and it was left to CRA to establish criteria for determining what would constitute a related business.
+58

-It is important to note that the Canadian regime does not allow charities to carry on any "unrelated businesses."
-This approach is different from that in the United States, where income from unrelated business activities is subject to tax, whereas income from related business activities is
+The Canadian regime does not allow charities to carry on any "unrelated businesses."
+This approach is different from that in the United States, where income from unrelated business activities is subject to tax, whereas income from related business activities is exempt from tax.59 In the United Kingdom, a destination test is applied so that as long as the profits are utilized in the organization's purposes,